benwattsjones/AVR-Microcontroller-Tutorial/L1: Setup and LED on/README.md

 --------------

 I am using the avr-as assembler, not the popular Windows ATMEL Studio assembler.
-The syntax is very similar, but note a few differences:
+The syntax is very similar, but note a few differences (Don't worry, the details of the assembler are discussed throughout the series):
  - Use `lo8(0xabcd)` (results in 0xcd) and `hi8()` instead of `low()`
    and `high()`
  - Use `.byte` instead of `.db` to store information in data segment;
-   explicitly separate strings into char arrays (covered later)
+   explicitly separate strings into char arrays

 **Assembly and linking:**